-Pursuant to any new regulations mandated by the California Commission on Teacher Credentialing (CCTC) and the State Board of Education, requirements for meeting subject matter competency and requirements for all basic credential programs will be changed to comply to the new requirements.
+As new regulations become mandated by the California Commission on Teacher Credentialing (CCTC) and the State Board of Education, requirements for meeting subject matter competency and/or requirements for all basic credential programs will be changed to comply with the new requirements.
+The basic credential program is legislated according to the SB 2042 (Level I) Credential requirements.
+For further information, please contact the Teacher Preparation and Credentials office in Eureka Hall 216, (916) 278-6403.